einarhaaland/robot-caretaker/README.md

 **For Experts:**

 To add a motion button, click the green `+` button in the bottom right corner of the webpage.
 An input field will appear.
-Enter the name of the new motion (name should be similar to motion-function) and press `ENTER`.
+Enter the name and sentiment of the new motion (name should be similar to motion-function) and press `ENTER`.

 To delete a motion button, click the red trashcan in the bottom right corner of the webpage.
 An input field will appear.
-Enter the exact name of the motion button you would like to delete and press `ENTER`.
+Enter the exact name and sentiment of the motion button you would like to delete and press `ENTER`.

 To hide the input field, refresh the page.

 # Adding a new robot
 **This system allows you to easily add any robot:**
-* Copy `/webots_implementation` directory
+* Copy `/webots_simulation` directory
-* Add a new robot to the Webots simulation and change its controller to `nao_motor_controller.py`
+* Add a new robot to the Webots simulation and change its controller to `robot_controller.py`
-* Fill in values for joint motors and sensors in `/controllers/nao_motor_controller/config.yaml`
+* Fill in values for joint motors and sensors in `/controllers/robot_controller/config.yaml`
-* Create Motion-Functions akin to functions `wave(), nod(), etc` in `/controllers/nao_motor_controller/motion_functions.py`
+* Create Motion-Functions akin to functions `wave(), nod(), etc` in `/controllers/robot_controller/motion_functions.py`
 * Create a MoodCard in the frontend by clicking the green `+` button.
-In the input field, enter a name similar to coresponding motion-function and press `Enter`
+In the input field, enter a name similar to coresponding motion-function along with fitting sentiment and press `Enter`

 *The system should now be functional with your newly added robot.*